Optometry: History

 The history of optometry can be traced back to thirteenth century, with Roger Bacon's Opus Majus providing a theoretical outline of the use of lenses to improve human vision.

 It is unknown when the first spectacles were made.
 The British scientist and historian Sir Joseph Needham, in his Science and Civilization in China, reported the earliest mention of spectacles was in Venetian guild regulations c.
 1300.
 He suggested that the occasional claim that spectacles were invented in China may have come from a paper by German-American anthropologist Berthold Laufer.
-Per Needham, the paper by Laufer had many inconsistencies, and that the references in the document used by Laufer were not in the original copies but added during the Ming dynasty.
-Early Chinese sources mention the eyeglasses were imported.
+According to Needham, the paper by Laufer had many inconsistencies, and the references in the document used by Laufer were not in the original copies but added during the Ming dynasty.
+Early Chinese sources mention that eyeglasses were imported.

 Research by David A. Goss in the United States shows they may have originated in the late 13th century in Italy as stated in a manuscript from 1305 where a monk from Pisa named Rivalto stated "It is not yet 20 years since there was discovered the art of making eyeglasses".
 Spectacles were manufactured in Italy, Germany, and the Netherlands by 1300.
 Needham stated spectacles were first made shortly after 1286.

 In 1907, Laufer stated in his history of spectacles 'the opinion that spectacles originated in India is of the greatest probability and that spectacles must have been known in India earlier than in Europe'.
 However, as already mentioned, Joseph Needham showed that the references Laufer cited were not in the older and best versions of the document Laufer used, leaving his claims unsupported.